BrunoSchultz/PM3/README.md

 The workflow is split into two parts: running the computation (`run.jl`) and generating visual plots (`plot.jl`).

-**Important:** You must use the `--project=.` flag when running these scripts from the terminal so that Julia knows to use the local environment you just installed!

 ### 1. The Compute Script (`run.jl`)
 This script initializes the universe, runs the time integration, and saves the final raw data to a `.jls` binary file.
 The default simulation runs with 256 cells and 10 million particles, which consumes roughly 16 GB of RAM.